 • unemptied food packaging

 Recycling is sorted by hand.
-If these items are in your box we won’t empty it but will leave a note to explain why.
+If any of these items are in your containers we won't empty it but will leave a card to explain why.

 Stack your boxes with the food waste caddy on top to prevent items from blowing away.